james564782/06-3D-RPG/README.md

-# Godot-3D-Template

-Godot Template for 3D Games

-Includes Keyboard mappings and Global.gd
+# Project 06 - 3D RPG
+Context and date

+Description

+## Implementation
+Which features you included

+## References

+## Future Development

+## Created by
+James Petersen